Secondary Containment Requirements for Construction Sites

 If you’re in need of a foolproof secondary containment system, geosynthetic liners are a great choice.
 And at US FUSION, our experts have decades of experience in installing them properly, safely, and efficiently.
 Contact our team to learn more about how we can help with your project.

 If your facility is at risk for experiencing a spill or leak, you need a comprehensive and durable containment solution to mitigate hazardous environmental exposure.
+A properly installed geosynthetic clay liner can provide reliable containment that protects soil and groundwater from hazardous materials.
 And if your facility has already experienced a spill or leak, you need a solution fast.

 When it comes to containment and waste management, US FUSION is your expert in rapid response and problem solving.
-We make sufficient repairs, we prevent future disasters, and we commonly do it using geosynthetic clay liners.
+We make sufficient repairs, we prevent future disasters, and we commonly do it using a geosynthetic clay liner as part of engineered geosynthetic containment systems designed for industrial facilities.

-Below, we’ll walk through what geosynthetic clay liners are, as well as a few common applications for geosynthetic clay liners.
+Below, we’ll walk through what a geosynthetic clay liner is, as well as several common geosynthetic clay liner uses that help facilities maintain environmental compliance.

 What Are Geosynthetic Clay Liners?